 - LOW-COST, so the donor dollar can serve as many as possible – $250

 These requirements have led to the following details of the design:

 - Hand-cranked: The hand-cranked model has proven most successful in most field conditions.

 - Sturdy tires: The PET uses sturdy and low cost wheelbarrow wheels and solid rubber tires.

 - Three versions are made: Child & adult crank sizes and Pull PETs for those who do not have upper body strength or coordination.
 A missionary in Zambia says in his area there are as many in need of this new design, Pull, as the standard crank PET.

 - Adaptability: The PET can be adapted to a wide variety of bed or seat configurations.

-- Simple brakes: The PET has a front-wheel brake, with a simple wood-wedge parking brake on a rear wheel.
+- Simple brakes: The PET has a front-wheel brake, with a simple parking brake.